 It is no less than a nightmare for parents to travel with kids.
 However, if the destinations for travel are selected wisely and the tour is planned properly, everything goes just fine.

-Traveling to Mysore with kids can turn out to be a mini adventure.
+Travelling to Mysore with kids can turn out to be a mini adventure.
 Trust me, you will learn as much from your children as they will learn from you.

 Tips for Parents Traveling with Kids to Mysore